Location

 Pinene gets the name from its pine-like aroma and flavor.
 Pinene exist in strains with high THC levels and is heavily concentrated in pine trees, rosemary, orange peels, basil and parsley.
 Pinene may be more common in sativas.

-Limonene is a secondary terpene, meaning it presents in smaller amounts than primary terpenes like myrcene and caryophyllene.
+Limonene presents in smaller amounts than terpenes like myrcene and caryophyllene.
 As its name suggests, limonene is a citrusy terpene found in cannabis, lemons, oranges, limes and grapefruits.
 It is responsible for the characteristic citrusy smell and flavor profile found in many cannabis strains.

 Caryophyllene is a spicy and peppery terpene found in cannabis, black pepper, cinnamon, cloves and spices like oregano, basil and rosemary.
 It is abundant in strains high in THC and may act to reduce inflammation by binding directly to the body’s receptors.